 The Department of Chemistry is internationally recognized for our research and education.
 As part of a commitment to continuing this tradition of excellence, the department provides a graduate program that integrates opportunities for cutting-edge creative research and study across a wide range of areas, including analytical, environment and atmospheric, chemical physics, organic, materials and nanoscience, and physical chemistry.
-Graduate students enjoy extensive scientific collaboration with chemistry faculty and with other departments, such as Biochemistry, Physics, and with research institutes and agencies such as the Cooperative Institute for Research in Environmental Sciences (CIRES), Joint Institutes of Laboratory Astrophysics (JILA), and the National Oceanic and Atmospheric Administration (NOAA).
+Graduate students enjoy extensive scientific collaboration with chemistry faculty and other departments, such as Biochemistry, Physics, and research institutes and agencies such as the Cooperative Institute for Research in Environmental Sciences (CIRES), Joint Institutes of Laboratory Astrophysics (JILA), and the National Oceanic and Atmospheric Administration (NOAA).

 Learn about the various research areas within the Department of Chemistry.
 As part of the application process you will be asked to select an area of interest based on these research areas.

 All Application Materials, including application, application fee, statement of purpose, transcripts, three letters of recommendation*, and English proficiency exam (if applicable), MUST BE RECEIVED by the application deadline (December 1, 2022 for Fall 2023 admission).